 This incident has, of course, been analyzed in great depth in numerous reports, web pages, videos, articles and conference proceedings.
 (The Cullen report is definitive.)
 Many factors that contributed to the event have been cited.
 These include flawed emergency response procedures, the failure of firewater pumps and problems with the Permit to Work system.

 But relatively little attention has been given to the fact that the initial leak occurred from what was, in effect, an open flange.
 Normally that spot would have been occupied by a pressure safety relief valve.

 The incident started with a leak from a hydrocarbon condensate pump system that consisted of two pumps operating in parallel.
-(This video clip shows the critical moments when the loosely connected slip blind failed.)

 Each pump was capable of full capacity so it was only necessary to operate one pump during normal operation with the second pump being on standby.
 Each pump had an associated pressure safety relief valve.
 The relief valves had to be tested on a regular basis.
 This was done by removing the valve, covering the opening with a blind flange and shipping the valve to an onshore facility for testing.